williamwight/CJAconnectionsAPI/README.md

 # Connections

+The CJA Connections APIs allow you to retrieve connections programmatically through Adobe Developer.
+These APIs use the same data and methods that Adobe uses inside the product UI.
+See [Connections](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-connections/overview.html) in the Customer Journey Analytics guide for more information.

+The endpoints described in this guide are routed through analytics.adobe.io.
+To use them, you will need to first create a client with access to Customer Journey Analytics APIs.
+For more information, refer to [Getting started with the Customer Journey Analytics API](https://developer.adobe.com/cja-apis/docs/getting-started).

 This guide includes instructions for using the following endpoints:

 * GET connection by ID: Retrieve a specific connection by connection ID